iiittheorygroup/iiittheorygroup.github.io/Initiatives/Seminar-Saturdays/Readme.md

 Give a Talk!
 ------------
 Are you interested in presenting some cool theory topic?
+Or talking about your research work?
 Awesome!
 We are more than glad to host your talk.

 **To schedule a talk:**
 - Pick a free slot from the [calendar](http://tiny.cc/IIITHTheoryEvents) (the ones prefixed with `(???)`)